Cultured Guru Logo

 Fermented Gingerbread

 It is so easy to make sourdough fermented gingerbread cookies.
-The key to making a great sourdough cookie is weighing the ingredients with a kitchen scale, and making sure you mix the ingredients in the right order.
+The key to making a great sourdough cookie is weighing the ingredients with a kitchen scale, and making sure you mix the ingredients in the correct order.

-Also, fermenting cookie dough should always be kept in the fridge, never at room temperature.
+Also, fermenting cookie dough should always be kept in the fridge, never at room temperature!

 Soft Fermented Gingerbread Cookies

 These cookies are so soft and delicate; they really do melt in your mouth.
 The texture reminds me of those big sugar cookies with the excessive icing and sprinkles on top.
-These are obviously much healthier, though.
+These are obviously much healthier, though!

-• cane sugar
+• powdered sugar

-• molasses
+• plain

 Sourdough Gingerbread Cookies